arvindnair-04/SprintAnalysis/README.md

 To use it:

 - Create an instance of the class by passing in your pose data file.
-Call each method step-by-step to preprocess, analyze, visualize, and extract metrics.
+Call each method step by step to preprocess, analyze, visualize, and extract metrics.
 Example:
 analyzer = SkeletonAnalyzerFineTune1("your_pose_data.csv")
 analyzer.load_and_standardize()